Code-Institute-Submissions/Coexisting-Milestone-Project-1/README.md

 ## Design
-The color scheme consists of white and grey for a clean and modern look.
+The color scheme consists of white and grey with green buttons for a clean and modern look.

 ### Mockups
 The web page is a single page with four separate sections which can been seen in the wireframe: